 My ballpark moment occurred when I was in Vermont in the fall of 2008, for the fourth September in the previous seven years.
 On the day of my fall, I had progressed a grand total of 1.3 miles into what was supposed to be a two-week hike to finish up the Long Trail.
 I had a little less than 80 miles to go to complete the entire 273-mile walk.
 On most trails, 80 miles is a fairly leisurely six-day trip for me.
 But I had learned from bitter experience that this leafy gem of a New England footpath is, in fact, thoroughly Hobbesian: short, yes, but nasty and brutish.

 A year earlier, at the very same trailhead, I’d shattered an incisor on a hard piece of chocolate (that broken tooth wasn’t a random analogy) and prematurely ended my trip.
 On my most recent attempt, after a flight into Burlington, a quick lunch with friends, and less than 30 minutes under a full load, I was headed back to the same emergency room at the University of Vermont.
-By 6 p.m., I was getting a series of x-rays and swallowing the first fistful of painkillers.
+By 6 p.m., I was getting a series of x-rays and swallowing the first fistful of kratom pills for pain.
 As I watched the ER docs puzzle over the mangled foot of a guy who’d been mowing his grass barefooted, I mumbled a baleful curse: The Long Trail, I swore, is the worst damn recreational path in America.

 But I would be back on it the next September (last fall).
 Sure, I’m stubborn and don’t like to be beaten: I’m part Irish, part Scottish, part ACLU-card-carrying Southerner.
 But it goes deeper than that.
 For reasons even I don’t fully comprehend, I look forward to coming back home earlier than planned each year, tail between my legs, some part of my body in a cast, ACE bandage, or studded with new sutures—ready to hobble into the office on Monday and tell the story to my amused, couch-planted colleagues.
 I’ve actually worn a hospital bracelet to work just to please them.
 Prior to my last trip, there were two office pools: one on how long I’d actually be gone, one on the type of injury I’d bring back.